Ebay

 kind of problem is considered to be straightforward retail

 fraud under UK law.
 Because it is.
-So, it's onto
+So, it's

-1) Oddly, this call operative can add up numbers, and
+1) Oddly, this call operative can add up numbers,

-the problem.
+to deny the problem.
 Weird!
 What's going on?

-2) I do the refund and get a very vague promise that I
+2) I do the refund and get a very vague promise that

-will get the fees back on the 88p.
+I will get the fees back on the 88p.

-3) I make it clear that Robert Hattrell VP of Ebay UK
+3) I make it clear that Robert Hattrell VP of Ebay

 4) I point out that this was first reported by me on